kick back space

 Going to the drawing board

-Through the design workshop, we began pinpointing key issues we needed to address.
+We began pinpointing key issues we needed to address.

 A sample of the ideation session conducted and identifying key points we want to address.
 Our team needed to look at the instructor and participant perspective.